mlcoursework/rip-camera-time-lapse/README.md

 # rpi-camera-time-lapse
 Resources for time-lapse related projects on the Raspberry Pi

-Yup, the repo's name has a misspell.
+Yup, the repo's name is misspelled.

 + Golden Hour project: